ProbablyClem/cargo-todo/README.md

 ### /!\ WARNING
-cargo todo will no longer use regex but only the default tokens listed above
+in legacy mode, cargo todo will no longer use regex but only the default tokens listed above